emacsorphanage/god-mode/README.md

 * There is a key (default `i` - think *insert*) to disable God mode, similar to Vim's i.

+## Global god-mode and excempt major modes

+If you do `M-x god-mode`, then all buffers will be started in God mode.
+If you don't like that behavior, just use the `god-local-mode` toggler with a keybinding.

+Sometimes `god-mode` is enabled in buffers where it makes no sense.
+In that case you can add the major mode to `god-excempt-major-modes`:

+    (add-to-list 'god-excempt-major-modes 'dired-mode)

+Since `dired-mode` is already in the list, that's a noop, but you get the idea.
+Consider opening an issue or pull request if you find a major mode that should be on the official list.

 ## Not implemented yet